Yoshitaka Amano

 Yoshitaka Amano (天野 喜孝, Amano Yoshitaka) is a Japanese visual artist, character designer, illustrator, a scenic designer for theatre and film, and a costume designer.
-He first came into prominence in the late 1960s working on the anime adaptation of Speed Racer.
-Amano later became the creator of iconic and influential characters such as Gatchaman, Tekkaman, Honeybee Hutch, and Casshern.
+He began his career in 1967 at Tatsunoko Production working on anime such as Speed Racer and later became the creator of iconic and influential characters from anime such as Gatchaman, Tekkaman, Honeybee Hutch, and Casshern.
 In 1982 he went independent and became a freelance artist, finding success as an illustrator for numerous authors, and worked on best-selling novel series, such as The Guin Saga and Vampire Hunter D. He is also known for his commissioned illustrations for the popular video game franchise Final Fantasy.

 Since the 1990s Amano has been creating and exhibiting paintings featuring his iconic retro pop icons in galleries around the world, primarily painting on aluminium box panels with acrylic and automotive paint.
-He is a 5-time winner of the Seiun Award, and also won the 1999 Bram Stoker Award for his collaboration with Neil Gaiman, Sandman: The Dream Hunters.
+He is a five-time winner of the Seiun Award, and also won the 1999 Bram Stoker Award for his collaboration with Neil Gaiman, Sandman: The Dream Hunters.

 Amano's influences include early Western comic books, Orientalism, art nouveau, and Japanese woodblock prints.
 In early 2010, he established Studio Devaloka, a film production company.

 Biography

-Amano was born in Shizuoka, Shizuoka Prefecture, Japan to Yoshio Amano (1917–1962) and Kesano Amano (née Fujimoto).
+Amano was born in Shizuoka, Shizuoka Prefecture, Japan, to Yoshio (1917–1962) and Kesano (née Fujimoto) Amano.
 He is the youngest child of four.
 Amano's father was a lacquer artist, specializing in traditional Suruga lacquerware.
 As a young adolescent, Yoshitaka Amano was fascinated with drawing.
 In 1967, he began working in the animation department of Tatsunoko Productions, where he was introduced to the early Japanese anime movement.
 His first paid project was for the Speed Racer anime franchise.
 He was a character designer for anime shows such as Time Bokan, Gatchaman, Tekkaman, and Honeybee Hutch.

 In the 1960s, Amano was exposed to Western art styles through comic books, which he claims among his artistic roots.
 He has cited Neal Adams as his favorite comic book artist, noting that he would often purchase used comics based on Adams's cover artwork, only to be disappointed that the interior artist was different.
 Amano was also fascinated by the art styles of psychedelic art and pop art of the West, particularly the work of American Pop artist Peter Max.
 In the 1970s, Amano studied the artworks of the late 19th century and early 20th century European movement of Art Nouveau, as well as the Russian orientalists (Leon Bakst, Ivan Bilibin) and the ancient Japanese hand woodblock printing work of Ukiyo-e.
 Amano remained at Tatsunoko Productions until 1982.